rhythm-on-github/P7/readme.md

 ## Features
 Multiple modes to run the dataset
-   - generate - simply generates triples
    - run - trains a model, generates and runs SDS
    - test - loads and tests all tests
    - tune - Uses RayTune, to optimize hyperparameters within a given search space, generates synth data and runs SDS
-   - datatest - loads data compare valid vs test for SDS
+   - dataTest - loads data compare valid vs test for SDS

 Wide range of options
     - Support for multiple workers thanks to RayTune